renedeanda/tech.viet/README.md

 ## Connect

-Feel free to connect with me on [LinkedIn](https://linkedin.com/in/renedeanda) & check out my dev profile on [Vina.Dev](https://vina.dev/rene).
-I'm currently looking for full-time work.
+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/renedeanda).

 ## License
 Tech Viet is distributed under the MIT license.
 See [LICENSE](https://github.com/renedeanda/Tech.Viet/blob/master/LICENSE.md) for details.